 The common symptoms of dizziness in children include

-- Lose of balance and a feeling of unsteadiness
+- Loss of balance and a feeling of unsteadiness

 - Inability to think clearly